SanPen/GridCal/doc/md_source/topology.md

 # 🌵 Topology

+The topology processing in GridCal is handled automatically and you need to do nothing for it to work.

+Branches with the `reducible` flag enabled are candidates for disappearing at the `NumericalCircuit level when computing any simulation.
+Typically, switches will be reduced, but if not they will use their declared impedance, which is not advised.

+## Theory
 In this section, we are going to explain how to do topology processing properly for once and for all.
 This topic is of capital importance in power systems but is rarely dealt with in a structured and comprehensive manner.

+**A Graph in Power Systems**

 A power system model is essentially a graph.
 A graph is structure where relationships are represented with nodes (what is related) and edges (the relationship).

-**What is a Graph in Power Systems?**

 To understand topology processing, it's essential to grasp the basics of graph theory.
-In a power system graph:
+A graph is composed of:

 - **Nodes (Buses):** Represent points of calculation, such as substations, generation points, or load centers.
 - **Edges (Branches):** Represent the connections, such as transmission lines, transformers, or circuit breakers.

 This abstraction simplifies the network, retaining its essential connectivity and operational properties.

+If you come from the Ontologies world, a power system's graph is strictly speaking buses and branches.
+Branches connected to fictitious entities that may or may not be connected to buses have no room here.

 **Why is Topology Processing Important?**